kadykov/mcp-vikunja/memory-bank/activeContext.md

 13. Project_id validation in Task resource
 14. Direct response handling (no .data wrapper) in Resource layer
 15. Removed example and HTTP layer tests in favor of resource layer tests
-16. Removed coverage thresholds from Jest configuration to treat coverage as informative metric rather than a blocking requirement
+16. Removed coverage thresholds from Jest configuration to treat coverage as informative metric
+17. Automated CI/CD pipeline with GitHub Actions
+18. Automated dependency updates with Dependabot

 ### Next Steps (Prioritized)